KNU-LMAP/ShuffleFAC/README.md

-# ShuffleFAC: Lightweight Frequency-Aware Network for Ship Noise Classification
+# ShuffleFAC: Ultra-Lightweight Ship-Radiated Sound Classification for Real-time Embedded Inference

 ## 📌 Overview

-ShuffleFAC is an ultra-lightweight neural network designed for **ship-radiated noise classification** in resource-constrained environments.
+ShuffleFAC is an ultra-lightweight neural network designed for **ship-radiated sound classification** in resource-constrained environments.
 It integrates **Frequency-Aware Convolution (FAC)** into an efficient backbone structure using channel shuffle and depthwise separable convolution.

 This model is optimized for **real-time embedded deployment**, achieving high performance with minimal computational cost.